zen85/MentraOS-Cloud-Example-App/README.md

 });
 ```

-7. Run your app with `bun start index.ts`
+7. Run your app with `bun run index.ts`

 8. To expose your app to the internet (and thus AugmentOS) with ngrok, run: `ngrok http --url=civil-frankly-javelin.ngrok-free.app 3000`
     * `3000` is the port.
 It must match what is in the app config.
 If you entered `port: 8080`, use `8080` for ngrok instead.